vladimir-v-diaz/demo/README.md

 repository tool provides functions to generate and persist cryptographic keys.
 The framework utilizes cryptographic keys to sign and verify metadata files.

 To begin the demo, cryptographic keys are generated.
-However, fefore metadata files can be validated by clients and target files fetched in a secure manner, public keys must be pinned to particular metadata roles and signatures generated by the private keys.
+However, before metadata files can be validated by clients and target files fetched in a secure manner, public keys must be pinned to particular metadata roles and signatures generated by the private keys.
 After covering keys, the four required top-level roles are